All Episodes

 And he's going to tell them to start using the word radical Islam.

-These people at the State Department, but they're the same people that are going through these stress management classes and how to learn how to deal with change.
+These people at the State Department, they're the same people that are going through these stress management classes and how to learn how to deal with change.

 If you can't deal with this, you might as well get out of the way.

-Anyway, Donald Trump is ratcheted up the State Department's role in the war on terror, which, you know, you think maybe instead of giving a rip about what the UN thinks and given a rip about what countries that hate us think and coming up with ridiculous plans to give the number one state sponsor of terror, you know, billions of our tax dollars, maybe it's time for them to focus on what their real job should be.
+Anyway, Donald Trump has ratcheted up the State Department's role in the war on terror, which, you know, you think maybe instead of giving a rip about what the UN thinks and giving a rip about what countries that hate us think and coming up with ridiculous plans to give the number one state sponsor of terror, you know, billions of our tax dollars, maybe it's time for them to focus on what their real job should be.

 Anyway, the Trump team wants to restructure the State Department to focus more heavily on counterterrorism.